 (i) This Agreement does not create any agency, partnership, or joint venture between the parties.

-This Pinterest Data Sharing Addendum ("DSA") supplements and is part of the Pinterest Advertising Services Agreement between Pinterest and Signatory ("Agreement").
+This Pinterest Data Sharing Addendum ("DSA") supplements and is part of the advertising services agreement (“Agreement”) agreement between Pinterest and Signatory (“Partner”).
 The parties agree as follows:

 1. Definitions.
-Unless otherwise defined below, all capitalized terms used in this DSA will have the meanings given to them in the Agreement:
+Unless otherwise defined below, all capitalised terms used in this DSA will have the meanings given to them in the Agreement:

-"Ad Data" means the personal data that one party receives from the other specifically in connection with Advertiser's access to and use of the Ad Service.
+"Ad Data" means the personal data that one party receives from the other specifically in connection with Signatory's access to and use of the Ad Service.

 "Data Protection Directive" means Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.